tnakazato/priism/doc/INSTALL.md

 ## Prerequisites

 PRIISM is built using cmake so cmake must be available.
-PRIISM depends on Sakura and sparseimaging library for efficient processing.
+PRIISM depends on Sakura and sparseimaging library.
+Sakura is for efficient processing and data exchange between Python and C++ layers while the sparseimaging library is the heart of the tool, which solves the problem based on the sparse modeling.
 Configuration file for PRIISM holds correct versions of these libraries and download them during cmake configuration.
 These libraries are compiled and installed with PRIISM.